tranductri2003/AI4LIFE_DUT/docker/README.md

 ### Step 5: Result
 - Checkout `/output` folder, it should finish rendering our video and name it `output.mp4`.
+- If you encounter some error that `output.mp4` cannot be played and you are in Ubuntu, It should be the format of video is not supported.
+Try install `GStreamer Multimedia Codecs` from `Ubuntu Software store` and open `output.mp4` via system video player.
 - To run with another video, replace the video in `./notebook/input.mp4` with another video, keeping the same name and do from Step 2 - Step 5 again.